garcia2697/bug-free-goggles/gist-template.md

 ### Grouping and Capturing
 (abc) Creates a capture group that matches any characters that have the variables inside the parentheses.
-\# references whatever inserted number capture group you have.
-(?:abc) Groups multiple characters without creating a capture group.
-(?=abc) Groups multiple characters without including it in the result.
-(?!abc) Can not match after the main expression otherwise it is discarded.

 ### Bracket Expressions
 [abc] Matches any character that is in between the brackets.